-Does thinking of a category as based in biology change the discrimination people in that category face?
-Are people less likely to be prejudiced against a certain group if they believe the identity is biological and, therefore, out of our control?
-Has this been true for social categories in the past? impossible in another culture, what exactly is real?
+The second approach that helps us reveal social constructions is cross-cultural.
+If something that you very much believe is real in your particular culture is perceived as ridiculously impossible in another culture, what exactly is real?
 Cross-culturally, racial categories become even more complicated.
 In many Latin American countries, members of the same family can be categorized in different racial groups based on their skin color; this means that your sibling may be considered white while you are considered Black.
 Many people around the world find that their racial category changes as they move from place to place and country to country.
 What does this say about the reality of these categories?
-Throughout this book, we will be using both the historical approach and the cross-cultural approach to help us see the ways in which gender is also socially constructed.
-Gender and Intersectionality There's another perspective that draws our attention to the variations in experiences of gender, this time across intersecting categories such as race, social class, sexuality, age, and disability.
+Throughout this book, we use both the historical approach and the cross-cultural approach to help us see the ways in which gender is also socially constructed.

+Gender and Intersectionality

+There's another perspective that draws our attention to the variations in experiences of gender, this time across intersecting categories such as race, social class, sexuality, age, and disability.
 It's called intersectionality, and it's both a theoretical orientation and a frame for activism.
 We'll discuss intersectionality in more depth in Chapter 2, but for now, it's important to understand the way intersectionality draws our attention to variations and contradictions in the way people in different social categories experience gender.
-In our example from above, does it matter that the young Arab-American clockmaker was a boy?
-If he had been a girl, would his teacher have been as quick to label him a terrorist?
+An intersectional approach pushes us to avoid blanket statements about all men or all women in favor of asking questions about which women or which men?
+When we talk about the privileges men have as a group, does that include all men or mostly white, cisgender, straight, middle-class men?
+How would the experiences of an Asian American transgender man be different?
 Intersectionality makes us aware that we do not experience all our overlapping identities separately.
-We are always simultaneously gendered and raced, classed, sexualized, embodied, etc. To understand how gender works, we must understand it in its full complexity, as it intersects with other identities.
-SEX OR GENDER: WHAT'S THE DIFFERENCE?
+We are always simultaneously gendered and raced, classed, sexualized, and embodied.
+To understand how gender works, we must understand it in its full complexity, as it intersects with other identities.